NwayOoKhine/CSCI318-Bookstore-Application/README.md

 ## Database

 The application uses an H2 in-memory database.
 The database is initialized with the application startup and is destroyed when the application stops.

+## Error Handling

+This API implements custom error handling for cases where resources are not found.
+For example:

+- When searching for a book by ISBN that doesn't exist, you'll receive a 404 status code with a message like: "Book not found with ISBN: {searched_isbn}"
+- When searching for a user by ID or username that doesn't exist, you'll receive a 404 status code with a message like: "User not found with id: {id}" or "User not found with username: {username}"